sumnerevans/sumnerevans.com/content/baltic-cruise/2015-08-09-london-england.md

 I'm going to pause a moment and say that I like to think of myself as a sort of country boy but I totally need a Walmart within 10 minutes of my house.
-I'd like to think that I’d do well in a city too, but I don't know, I've never tried it.
+I'd like to think that I'd do well in a city too, but I don't know, I've never tried it.

 Anyway, there apparently was a Korean Heritage Festival or something going on in Trafalgar Square so it took us a while to find where we were trying to go: the